 Business analysis is the process of studying a business or any other organization to identify business opportunities / problem areas and suggest potential solutions.
-A wide range of people with various titles, roles and responsibilities actually perform business analysis within an organization.
+A wide range of people with various titles, roles and responsibilities actually apply business analysis techniques within an organization.

 There are three fundamentally different flavors or levels of business analysis:

 The primary outcome of this work is a set of defined, prioritized projects and initiatives that the organization will undertake to create the desired future.
-If the initiative includes the development of software using an Agile Software Development Methodology (SDM), strategic business analysis identifies themes and/or epics, and initiates a product backlog.
+If the initiative includes the development of software using an Agile Software Development Methodology (SDM), strategic business analysis techniques identify themes and/or epics, and initiate a product backlog.